linviewio/linview-oss/helm/README.md

 Helm is used to do the install, but there is a prerequisite creation of a Kubernetes ConfigMap with your configuration created using the setup.sh file.
 Also, you will need a supported Ingress Controller running on your cluster - see values.yaml for the ingress configuration for Kibana.
 You will have to customize the Helm chart if you want to run with Istio or a different mesh.

+## Optional

+If you don't have an existing Linstor cluster, you can spin one up quickly on Kubernetes using Piraeus (https://github.com/piraeusdatastore/piraeus) or the Piraeus Operator.
+Then, just use the piraeus controller service when using setup.sh and updating values.yaml.

 ## Steps

 1. First, run the setup.sh file according to the normal installation instructions